 After an exciting day, it can be very difficult for children to relax and get ready to go to bed in the evenings.
 To make this process a little bit easier and to bring some more routine into your everyday life, we have put together an example of a night routine for children.
 We have collected the best tips from different parents and put them together in this article.
+We have also created a Night Time Planner for you!
 Take a look:

 A family dinner is the perfect way to start a relaxed evening and night routine.
 As digesting food properly is important for children to be able to sleep well and takes some time, children should not go to bed with a full stomach.
 This is why we recommend starting the evening with dinner.
 Often times the kids are having lunch at school or only parts of the family are at home for lunch, therefore dinner is a great opportunity for a routine family activity every day.

 While the parents, the babysitter or the older children are busy with cleaning the kitchen after dinner, the younger children have time to get rid of the chaos in their bedrooms.
 Many researchers confirm that you sleep much better in a clean and tidy environment rather than a messy one.
 Also try to make cleaning up an easy routine for the kids by having a fixed space for every toy in the room.
 Labeled boxes and small compartments in large drawers will help you keep organised.
 And while you are busy with cleaning the kitchen and the remains of the dinner, it will be easier for the kids to clean their rooms unsupervised.